-- Ultrapure water\
+- Ultrapure water

 - Calibrated precision pipettors and 10-1000 μl single-use tips

-- Foil to cover the microtiter plate
+- · Foil to cover the microtiter plate

 - · Horizontal microtiter plate shaker

-- · Multi-channel pipets or repeater pipets
+- Multi-channel pipets or repeater pipets

 - Centrifuge, 3000 g

 - Vortex

 - Standard single-use laboratory glass or plastic vials, cups, etc.

-- Microtiter plate reader (required filters see chapter 7)
+- Microtiter plate reader

-\ Immundiagnostik AG recommends the use of ultrapure water (water type 1; ISO 3696), which is free of undissolved and colloidal ions and organic molecules (free of particles >0.2 μm) with an electrical conductivity of 0.055 μS/cm at 25 °C ( $\geq$ 18.2 MΩ cm).
+Immundiagnostik AG recommends the use of ultrapure water (water type 1; ISO 3696), which is free of undissolved and colloidal ions and organic molecules (free of particles >0.2 μm) with an electrical conductivity of 0.055 μS/cm at 25 °C (≥ 18.2 MΩ cm).

-5. STORAGE AND PREPARATION OF REAGENTS
+5. PREPARATION AND STORAGE OF REAGENTS

 - To run the assay more than once, ensure that reagents are stored at the conditions stated on the label.
 Prepare only the appropriate amount necessary for each run.
-The kit can be used up to 4 times within the expiry date stated on the label. - Reagents with a volume less than $100\,\mu l$ should be centrifuged before use to avoid loss of volume. - Preparation of the wash buffer: The wash buffer concentrate (WASHBUF) has to be diluted with ultrapure water 1:10 before use (100 ml WASHBUF + 900 ml ultrapure water), mix well.
+The kit can be used up to 4 times within the expiry date stated on the label. - Reagents with a volume less than $100\,\mu l$ should be centrifuged before use to avoid loss of volume.

+- Preparation of the wash buffer: The wash buffer concentrate (WASHBUF) has to be diluted with ultrapure water 1:10 before use (100 ml WASHBUF + 900 ml ultrapure water), mix well.
 Crystals could occur due to high salt concentration in the concentrate.
-Before dilution, the crystals have to be redissolved at room temperature or in a water bath at 37°C. The WASHBUF is stable at 2-8°C until the expiry date stated on the label.
-Wash buffer (1:10 diluted WASHBUF) can be stored in a closed flask at 2-8°C for 1 month. - The lyophilised standards (STD) and controls (CTRL) are stable at 2-8 °C until the expiry date stated on the label.
-Before use, the STD and CTRL have to be reconstituted with 500 μl of ultrapure water and mixed by gentle inversion to ensure complete reconstitution.
+Before dilution, the crystals have to be redissolved at room temperature or in a water bath at 37 °C. The WASHBUF is stable at 2-8 °C until the expiry date stated on the label.
+Wash buffer (1:10 diluted WASHBUF) can be stored in a closed flask at 2-8 °C for 1 month. - Use 100 μl of wash buffer (1:10 diluted WASHBUF) as blank. - The lyophilised calibrator (CAL) and controls (CTRL) are stable at 2-8 °C until the expiry date stated on the label.
+Before use, the CAL (calibrator) and CTRL (controls) must be reconstituted with 500 μl of ultrapure water.
+Allow the vial content to dissolve for 10 minutes and mix thoroughly by gentle inversion to ensure complete reconstitution.
+Reconstituted calibrators and controls can be stored at 2-8 °C for two weeks. - The lyophilised calibrator (CAL) and controls (CTRL) are stable at 2-8 °C until the expiry date stated on the label.
+Before use, the CAL and CTRL have to be reconstituted with 500 μl of ultrapure water and mixed by gentle inversion to ensure complete reconstitution.
 Allow the vial content to dissolve for 10 minutes and then mix thoroughly.
 Standards and controls (reconstituted STD and CTRL) can be stored at 2-8 °C for 2 weeks. - Preparation of the conjugate: Before use, the conjugate concentrate (CONJ) has to be diluted 1:101 in wash buffer (100 μl CONJ + 10 ml wash buffer).
 The CONJ is stable at 2-8 °C until the expiry date stated on the label.
 Conjugate (1:101 diluted CONJ) is not stable and cannot be stored. - All other test reagents are ready-to-use.
 Test reagents are stable until the expiry date (see label) when stored at 2-8°C.

-6. STORAGE AND PREPARATION OF SAMPLES
+6. SPECIMEN COLLECTION AND PREPARATION